 There Are No Therapists: Averted: it took a year of therapy for her in her backstory to stop obsessing over her mother's murder and to realize that she had a life of her own to live.
 As of season 4, she is also seeing a therapist on a regular basis to deal with the trauma of her near-fatal shooting.
 As well as to rant about her not-in-a-relationship problems with Castle.

 The Tease: Beckett takes great amusement in leading on Castle's obvious attraction to her, only to bluntly shoot him down.
-Deconstructed in Season 4; after learning that Beckett knew about his Anguished Declaration of Love in the Season 3 finale but lied about it, Castle convinces himself that she's just been leading him on for her own amusement and gives her the cold shoulder... which, as she's genuinely fallen in love with him by this point, makes things a little awkward.
+Season 4 reveals that Beckett knew about his Anguished Declaration of Love in the Season 3 finale but lied about it, Castle convinces himself that she's just been leading him on for her own amusement and gives her the cold shoulder... which, as she's genuinely fallen in love with him by this point, makes things awkward.

 Tsundere: Type A (tsun tsun); she's harsh and abrasive to many but has a softer side that only Castle can bring out.
 When he shows interest in other women she becomes intensely jealous yet refuses to admit it.

 Undercover Model: In "Deep in Death", Beckett does this on the fly around Russian mobsters.
-More specifically: she ditches all clothing save for (bright red) underwear and a trench coat.
+More specifically: she ditches all clothing save for (bright red) lingerie and a jacket with Absolute Cleavage.

 Violently Protective Girlfriend: Once she and Castle become a couple, she becomes this.
 When 3xK tried to force their car into the river, she got out and returned fire with a Terminator-like expression.